15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Tell Us About Your Best VA (Virtual Assistant) Experience

-In addition, business owners and entrepreneurs were also required to answer the question:
+In addition, business owners and entrepreneurs were also required to answer the following questions:

-What Did You Do That You Felt Help It To Be A Success?
+What Did You Do That You Felt Helped It to Be a Success?

 Maddy Osman